-Fund management companies under CISA are exempt from the authorisation requirements for representatives of foreign collective investment schemes (Art.
+Fund management companies under FinIA are exempt from the authorisation requirements for representatives of foreign collective investment schemes (Art.
 13 para.
 3 CISA, Art.
-8 para.
-2 CISO).
+8 CISO).

 The role of a representative is to represent a foreign collective investment scheme vis-à-vis investors and FINMA.
-Representatives must comply with statutory reporting, publication and information requirements and the conduct rules which have been defined by sector organisations and recognised by FINMA as minimum standards.
+In particular, representatives must comply with statutory reporting, publication and information requirements (Art.
+131a and Art.
+133 CISO).

 These include any changes to the documents of foreign collective investment schemes as defined in Article 13a CISO (Art.
 15 para.
 4 let. b. and Art.
 133 para.
 3 2. sub-paragraph CISO ) and any action taken by foreign supervisory authorities against the collective investment scheme, specifically revocation of its licence (Art.
 15 para.
 4 let. a.
 CISO).